Violetta0303/Bi-LSTM-Relation-Extraction/README.md

    `python -m spacy download en_core_web_sm`

-3. Download GloVe Word Vectors
+5. Download GloVe Word Vectors:

-   :

    - Download glove.6B.300d.txt (or another version) from the [GloVe website](https://nlp.stanford.edu/projects/glove/).
    - Place the file in the project root directory or update the code with the correct file path.